Highwinds/striketracker/README.md

     Reading urls from stdin
     Sending purge.................Done!

-The same is also possible via the Python library bundled with the application:
+Here is an example of the same purge issued via the Python library bundled with the application:

     from striketracker import APIClient
     import sys